beatrixwashere/pModLoader/README.md

 ```

 `app.asar` is required for the mod to work, but the other two files are optional and used to display extra info about the mod inside the tool.

+since vanilla polytrack comes preinstalled with the mods folder, look in there to see an example of the mod format.

 ---